coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Preparation Environment:** To prepare any spell, a wizard must have enough peace, quiet, and comfort to allow for proper concentration.
-The wizard's surroundings need not be luxurious, but they must be free from overt distractions.
+The wizard’s surroundings need not be luxurious, but they must be free from overt distractions.
 Exposure to inclement weather prevents the necessary concentration, as does any injury or failed saving throw the character might experience while studying.
 Wizards also must have access to their